Teams, tales and tips – a guide to the local game

 For the farewell game of Roma icon Francesco Totti in 2017, an emotional 3-2 victory over Genoa that sealed a runners-up spot in Serie A for the Giallorossi, Rome’s Stadio Olimpico was packed to bursting.
 Planes flew over the arena with banner messages, city buses scrapped the idea of destination signage and indicated their reverence for this one-club captain and his 25 years of masterly service.
 No other city can do it like the Eternal City, one of Europe’s great football destinations.

-Yet Roma and their equally eternal local rivals Lazio haven’t claimed anything like the silverware won by the northern giants in Milan and Turin.
+In the league, Roma and their equally eternal local rivals Lazio haven’t claimed anything like the silverware won by the northern giants in Milan and Turin.
 Like Milan, Rome is a stadium-share city.
-The Olimpico has also hosted a World Cup Final (1990), two Euros (1968, 1980) and many European finals, including Liverpool’s triumph over Borussia Mönchengladbach in 1977.
+The Olimpico has also hosted a World Cup final (1990), two Euros (1968, 1980) and many European finals, including Liverpool’s triumph over Borussia Mönchengladbach in 1977.

 When Totti started his career in a Roma first-team shirt in 1992-93, the Olimpico was in its pomp.
 Packed crowds most Sundays, this gladiatorial arena at the epicentre of a communal outburst of noise, colour and passion.
 Totti’s farewell was not only the end of an era – it served to show just how moribund much of the rest of the Serie A season had become.

-AS Roma have announced plans to build their own 60,000-capacity stadium in Tor di Valle in south-west Rome, on the site of a racecourse built for the 1960 Olympics.
-In February 2017, the mayor of Rome gave the project the green light in principle but the scale of the operation has had to be reduced by half.
-Few believe, as Roma’s American owner Jim Pallotta has stated, that the Stadio della Roma will open by 2020 – mayoral approval alone took a year.
+After AS Roma announced plans to build their own 60,000-capacity stadium in Tor di Valle in south-west Rome, on the site of a racecourse built for the 1960 Olympics, the mayor of Rome gave the project the green light in 2017 – but the scale of the operation proved too onerous.
+Few believed, as Roma’s recent American owner Jim Pallotta stated, that the Stadio della Roma would be open by 2020 – mayoral approval alone took a year.